imagej/imagej.github.io/_pages/plugins/wavelet-denoise.md

 4\.
 Run {% include bc content='Window | Tile'%}.

 5\.
 Press <i>Synchronize All</i> in <i>Synchronize Windows</i> dialog.
-Or select the input image and its “WT-“ and “Filtered-“ versions for syncing if more images are opened in Fiji/Imagej.
+Or select the input image and its "WT-" and "Filtered-" versions for syncing if more images are opened in Fiji/Imagej.

 6\.
 Find a slice of interest in a stack image with multiple slices (if such is opened).